 About the Brickyard Road farm site:

-Over the years, Nick produced both traditional consumer products, including vegetables, as well as typical row crops, certified organic seed, and other agricultural products on the farmland along Brickyard Road, as follows:
+From 1980-2012, Nick also produced both traditional consumer products, including vegetables, as well as typical row crops, certified organic seed, and other agricultural products on the farmland along Brickyard Road, as follows:

 Traditional Consumer-type Products: